jacobstanley/dipper/README.md

 Dipper
 ======

-> An aquatic songbird which catches all of its food in swiftly flowing
+> An aquatic songbird which catches its food in swiftly flowing streams.
-> streams.